-Upon specified
+Upon specified termination in cash.

 Under our Management Agreement, we pay a Base Management Fee and Incentive Compensation to our Manager.
-Upon consummation of this offering, our Management Agreement will be amended and restated to revise the Base Management Fee and Incentive Compensation payable to our Manager as specified below.
-Any compensation previously earned by our Manager for services rendered prior to the consummation of this offering shall be calculated and payable pursuant to the terms of, and in accordance with, our Management Agreement as currently in effect.
-Upon consummation of this offering, all compensation earned by our Manager for services rendered on or after the date of consummation of this offering shall be calculated and payable pursuant to the terms of, and in accordance with, our Management Agreement, as amended and restated.
+Upon the consummation of our IPO, our Management Agreement was amended and restated to revise the Base Management Fee and Incentive Compensation payable to our Manager as specified below.
+Any compensation previously earned by our Manager for services rendered prior to the consummation of our IPO was calculated and payable pursuant to the terms of, and in accordance with, our Management Agreement as in effect prior to the consummation of our IPO.
 Pursuant to our Management Agreement, we are also obligated to reimburse our Manager or its affiliates for certain expenses of our Manager and its affiliates paid or incurred on our behalf.
 We may also grant equity-based awards and incentives to our Manager and other eligible awardees under our 2020 Stock Incentive Plan from time to time.
 For the period beginning on July 31, 2020 (date of commencement of operations) and ending on December 31, 2020, we paid our Manager a Base Management Fee of \$364,194, which was net of a Base Management Fee Rebate of \$259,167.
 Our Manager agreed to waive the Incentive Compensation for the period from July 31, 2020 (date of commencement of operations) through December 31, 2020, which would have been approximately \$479,166.
+For the three months ended March 31, 2021, our Manager earned a Base Management Fee of \$213,932, which was net of a Base Management Fee Rebate of \$237,743.
+The Incentive Compensation fee payable to our Manager for the three months ended March 31, 2021 was approximately \$662,730.

-Unless specifically set forth in this section captioned "Management Compensation," the discussion herein regarding management compensation (including, without limitation, the number of shares related to periods prior to the consummation of this offering) gives effect to the seven-for-one stock split of our common stock, which occurred on January 25, 2021, without giving effect to the payment of cash in lieu of fractional shares in an aggregate amount of approximately 15 shares resulting from such stock split to be made to stockholders on the date of consummation of this offering.
+Unless specifically set forth in this section captioned "Management Compensation," the discussion herein regarding management compensation (including, without limitation, the number of shares related to periods prior to the consummation of our IPO) gives effect to the seven-for-one stock split of our common stock, which occurred on January 25, 2021, without giving effect to the payment of cash in lieu of fractional shares in an aggregate amount of approximately 15 shares resulting from such stock split to be made to stockholders on the date of consummation of our IPO.

-Summary Compensation Table
+Summary Compensation and Expense Reimbursement Table

-For the period from July 31, 2020 (date of commencement of operations) to December 31, 2020 (1)
+For the three months ended March 31, 2021 (1) For the period from July 31, 2020 (date of commencement of operations) to December 31, 2020 (1)

-Gross Base Management Fee \$ 623,361
+Gross Base Management Fee \$ 451,675 \$ 623,361

-Base Management Fee Rebate (2) (259,167)
+Base Management Fee Rebate(2) (237,743) (259,167)

-Base Management Fees 364,194
+Base Management Fees 213,932 364,194

-Incentive Compensation (3) -
+Incentive Compensation (3) 662,730

-Expense Reimbursement 671,605
+Expense Reimbursement 365,567 671,605

-Total \$1,035,799
+Total \$1,242,229 \$1,035,799